franko/gsl-shell/doc/gsl-shell-index/older-news.rst

   This new release of GSL Shell is a major change both in term of features and implementation.

   First the functions are now organized into different modules for a greater clarity of the code.
-  Then the semantic of the arithmentic operations with numbers and matrix is now much more user-friendly.
+  Then the semantic of the arithmetic operations with numbers and matrix is now much more user-friendly.
   The multiplication operator '*' it does perform now the matrix multiplication and you can mix freely complex and real number or matrices.

   Under the hood there even more important changes since GSL Shell is now based on `LuaJIT2 <http://luajit.org>`_.